MrYossu/Pixata.Utilities/README.md

 Random thoughts and notes that are sometimes useful, and sometimes related to these components can be found on [my blog](https://www.pixata.co.uk/).

 ## Warning
 The package relies on the Telerik.Blazor Nuget package.
 If you don't have a subscription with Telerik, you can a 30-day trial version from them.
-I make no apologies for relying on this package, I ahve been using Telerik components for many years, and wouldn't develop without them.
+I make no apologies for relying on this package, I have been using Telerik components for many years, and wouldn't develop without them.